b3ll/Tunetable/README.md

 # License

-Turntable.fm is licensed under the [BSD 2-clause license](https://github.com/b3ll/Turntable.fm/blob/main/LICENSE).
+Tunetable is licensed under the [BSD 2-clause license](https://github.com/b3ll/Tunetable/blob/main/LICENSE).

 Please don't just re-package this up and sell it, it's meant to be free.